How to Care for Aloe Vera Plants

 • To ensure that you’re not overwatering your plant, allow the top third of potting soil to dry out between waterings.
 For example, if your plant is kept in 6 inches of potting soil, allow the top 2 inches to dry out before watering again.
 (Use your finger to test the dryness of the soil.)

-• Generally speaking, plan to water your aloe plant about every 2-3 weeks in the spring and summer and even more sparingly during the fall and winter.
-One rule of thumb for fall and winter watering is to roughly double the time between waterings (compared to your summer watering schedule).
-In other words, if you water every two weeks in summer, water every four weeks in winter.
+• Generally speaking, plan to water your aloe plant about every 2–3 weeks in the spring and summer and even more sparingly during the fall and winter.
+One rule to remember for fall and winter watering is to roughly double the time between waterings (compared to your summer watering schedule).
+In other words, if you water every 2 weeks in summer, water every 4 weeks in winter.

 • When watering, some excess water may run out of the bottom of the pot.
 Let the pot sit in this water so the soil absorbs as much as possible.
 Wait 10-15 minutes, then dump any remaining water.